im-open/download-release-asset/README.md

 - [ ] The action code does not contain sensitive information.
 - [ ] At least one of the commit messages contains the appropriate `+semver:` keywords listed under [Incrementing the Version] for major and minor increments.
+- [ ] The action has been recompiled.
+See [Recompiling Manually] for details.
 - [ ] The README.md has been updated with the latest version of the action.
 See [Updating the README.md] for details.

 ### Incrementing the Version